-Isn’t it crazy how fast the kids seem to outgrow their clothes and their hobbies??
-One area in my house that seems to be on the never ending list to do is cleaning the closets.
-Now this task can go faster with a good methodical process in place.
+How to Effectively Clean Your Closets.
+This doesn’t sound like it should be something that takes a lot of thought right?
+But it is crazy how fast the kids seem to outgrow their clothes and their hobbies??
+This is one area in my house that seems to be on the never-ending list to do is cleaning the closets.
+Over the years it has become faster but it can still be a dreaded task.
 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases. )

-If you have problems closing your closet door because it is so stuffed, just know that you are not alone.
-I mean have you ever counted how many are in your house??
+I don’t know about your house but out of sight and out of mind is how it works with the kids.
+IF they can’t see it the closet isn’t messy right??
+I mean have you ever counted how many closets are in your house??
 I really recommend before starting listing them out and the goals for the contents before diving into the closet.

 Empty out your closet completely- Think of this as a closet cleanse.
 Take every single thing that is in your closet and place it all on your bed, on the floor or wherever.
 Once you have everything in one pile, you can visually see how much stuff you actually have.

-Clean your closet– While the closet is empty, wash the walls and shelves and vacuum the carpet.
+Clean your closet– While the closet is empty, wipe down the walls and shelves, and vacuum the carpet.
 This will help get rid of the smells and cobwebs that may be lingering in there.
-Now if you are height challenged like me you can use a Swiffer duster to get to the parts you can’t reach, trust me this is a life saver.
+Now if you are height challenged like me you can use a Swiffer duster to get to the parts you can’t reach, trust me this is a lifesaver.
 Plus it’s easy enough your kids can use it around the house to help with dusting as well.

 Follow the one-year rule– When you are having a tough time deciding what to keep and what not to keep, use the one-year rule.
 If you haven’t worn it or used it in the past year, get rid of it.
-After all, let’s face it, you will probably never wear those pink leopard pants again.
 The goal here is to have a closet that is filled with things you love wearing instead of a closet that is overstuffed with things you will never wear.
 If you are on the fence I use this method -> here for hanging clothes back up so in 3 to 6 months I can see if I have used the clothing or not.

 Organize as you put things back– Once you have everything separated, it is time to put back the things you are keeping.
 The key here is to organize so things are easier to locate.
 Place things you use often at eye-level and save the top shelf or back of the closet for things like seasonal clothing.
 Add drawers for clothing that folds and cubbies for odds and ends.
 A hanging shoe rack on the closet door will help organize shoes.
 You can also hang hooks inside your closet for additional storage space.
 Totes are a great way with a label to store seasonal clothes as well as extra linens and shoes.